xumi1993/seispy-doc.post/source/examples/ex-prf.md

 prf rf.cfg
 ```

-As the `rfpath` set in the `rf.cfg`, run following command to virtual check PRFs use a GUI.
-See [Virtual check PRFs with an user interface](../usage/pickrf.md) in detail.
+As the `rfpath` set in the `rf.cfg`, run following command to visual check PRFs use a GUI.
+See [visual check PRFs with an user interface](../usage/pickrf.md) in detail.

 ```shell
 pickrf ./RFresult/CB.NJ2